Catallactic/catallactic-site/docs/whitepaper.md

 ## 4. The CryptoCommodity Value Chain
 ---

-A CryptoCommodity takes economic value from nature and delivers to the adopting society.
 In this section we will review what is the lifecycle of a CryptoCommodity and how can interact with the different actors of the society.
 We also discuss how it can benefit each party.

 ### 4.1.
 CryptoCommodity Lifecycle

+A CryptoCommodity takes economic value from nature and delivers to the adopting society.
+A CryptoCommodity builds a well-oiled ecosystem where a network of participants fulfills their objectives and meets specific needs to ensure seamless operations.
+All the particicipants are coordinated within the CryptoCommodity ecosystem and it must be designed as a sustainable system.

 <div style={{textAlign: 'center'}}>
 	<img src="/img/token_value_chain2.svg" width="100%"></img>